 Junior Officers and Entry-Level Positions

-To prepare for leadership, the Division Officer Leadership Course (DOLC) is offered at the Navy Supply Corps School.
-The course teaches skills for success as a first-time leader in a division with 10-100 enlisted sailors.
+To prep for leadership, officers take the Division Officer Leadership Course (DOLC) at the Navy Supply Corps School.
+It’s built for first-time leaders managing 10 to 100 enlisted sailors.
+The focus?
+Leadership fundamentals: competition, collaboration, time management, and administration.

 Refresher Training for Experienced Personnel

-Experienced Supply Corps officers can undergo refresher training to stay up-to-date with Navy logistics practices and policies.
+Experienced Supply Corps officers don’t just rely on what they learned years ago.
+They go through refresher training to stay sharp on the latest Navy logistics practices and policies.

 Curriculum at Navy Supply Corps School